 HHG's plans have centered on the assumption that approximately 3% of the Massachusetts population may be considered a patient with a medical marijuana recommendation.
-That said, the market differs within each locale HHG will operate in, though some general statistics were recently highlighted in a DPH survey to shed light on state-wide trends.
+That said, the market differs within each locale HHG will operate in, though some general statistics were highlighted in a DPH survey to shed light on state-wide trends.

-- 21% of respondents consumed Cannabis in the past 30 days (26% of men; 17 percent of women). - A survey of 7,000 patients shows that each patient on average spent \$246 each month on Cannabis. - Smoking remains the most popular delivery method, but close to 50% use various methods. - The agency's June snapshot shows that growth in the medical market continues to increase at a fairly consistent rate just over 2,000 new patients per month, with a record 32,000 patients purchasing product that month.
+- 21% of respondents consumed Cannabis in the past 30 days (26% of men; 17 percent of women). - Recent data shows that adult use basket size is roughly \$41.00. - Smoking remains the most popular delivery method, but close to 50% use various methods. - The agency's medical market snapshots do not exist, but the population is still increasing marginally.